Fries-byte/pistud/README.md

 ## Getting started
 To get started to program PiStud, go in [PiStud's course](https://fries-byte.github.io/pistud/course.html) to learn it first <br>
 after you're done with learning it, download [Piargs](https://tinyurl.com/piargs), a package manager for Pistud. <br>
+after you've downloaded Piargs use the command ```piargs install pistud``` and it should create a folder with the ide in it. <br>
-after the download  and you will see the src tab where your main file will be, you can ignore the package.py which what makes you able to code with PiStud <br>
+and you will see the src tab where your main file will be, you can ignore the package.py which what makes you able to code with PiStud, <br>
 you can also create more files but make sure that you import the package.py, and to import files (like in python) use python's import system, ```import maintwo.py```. <br>

 please read the License and Security if you want the source and all <br>